 The Space Between My Ears is the debut solo album by the former frontman of The Lost Generation, in which Mike Clerk aims to ‘mend the after effects of historical over indulgence’.
 After a period of inactivity, Clerk returns to music having scored a publishing deal with Wardlaw Music, whose impressive roster continues to draw attention.
 Going solo is by no means going quiet, nor an opportunity to become withdrawn or contemplative.
 There’s no rustic soul searching here, although the acoustic guitar is employed to good effect on both “Come Down With Me” and “You When You”.
 Instead, for the most part, Clerk ups the volume and thrashes out ten bold songs with a true alt.rock sensibility.
 ‘Who’s My Enemy? is a question tentatively asked during “Do Something New”, a song from which the album’s title derives and an invitation for those who might not necessarily be quite onboard with the idea of a solo Mike Clerk yet.
 The songwriting is robust throughout, with seasoned guitar licks mixed with short bursts of electronica and a determined drum beat.
 The album should serve existing followers and newcomers alike.

-You When You is included on this week’s edition of the Vaults radio show.
+You When You is included on this week’s edition of the Northern Sky Vaults Radio Show.